jiajunxu/ECE470/README.md

   ========================================================================================
 ## Week4
-Steps to reproduce the results in the following vidoe on Mac OS macOS High Sierra for the fourth week:
+Steps to reproduce the results in the following video on Mac OS macOS High Sierra for the fourth week:

 1. Open V-rep by typing the following line in the terminal under the VREP folder, and make sure the VREP is at version 3.5
 	```./vrep.app/Contents/MacOS/vrep```